ZESCODE/zes-dash-v3/ARENA_PROMPT.md

 1. use frost color to all card
 2. Include ALL 11 pages listed below.
-3. Use live data only – every number must come from real sources (files or HTTP APIs). if possible
+3. Use live data – every number data come from real sources (files or HTTP APIs). if possible

 ---